Yona of the Dawn: Manga

 Written and illustrated by Mizuho Kusanagi, Yona of the Dawn started in Hakusensha's shōjo manga magazine Hana to Yume on August 5, 2009.
-The series is set to end after a 16-year run on December 19, 2025.
-Hakusensha has collected its chapters into individual tankōbon volumes.
-The first volume was released on January 19, 2010.
-As of June 20, 2025, 46 volumes have been released.
+The series ended after a 16-year run on December 19, 2025.
+An extra chapter and a supplementary fan book were published in Hana to Yume on February 20, 2026.
+Hakusensha collected its 275 chapters in 47 individual tankōbon volumes, released from January 19, 2010, to February 20, 2026.

 The series has been licensed for English release in North America by Viz Media, who announced the acquisition at their New York Comic Con panel in October 2015.
 The first volume was released on August 2, 2016.
 As of June 3, 2025, 44 volumes have been released.
+In February 2026, Viz Media announced a 3-in-1 omnibus edition, with the first volume set to release in Q4 of the same year.

 Anime

 A 24-episode anime television series adaptation produced by Pierrot aired between October 7, 2014, and March 24, 2015, on AT-X. Funimation has licensed the anime series for streaming and home video rights in North America.
-Beginning on March 17, 2015, Funimation streamed their dubbed version of the anime, starting with episode 13 while the first half of the season will be released at a later date.
+Beginning on March 17, 2015, Funimation streamed their dubbed version of the anime, starting with episode 13 while the first half of the season released in June 2016.
 The first opening theme is an instrumental song by Kunihiko Ryo, called "Akatsuki no Yona" (暁のヨナ).
 The first ending theme is Yoru (夜) by Vistlip.
 The second opening theme is "Akatsuki no Hana", by Cyntia.
 The second ending theme is "Akatsuki", by Akiko Shikata.
 Three original video animations were bundled with the manga's 19th, 21st and 22nd limited edition volumes, respectively.
 The first OVA was released on September 18, 2015, the second OVA was released on August 19, 2016, and the third OVA was released on December 20, 2016.

+A sequel to the anime series was announced in Hana to Yume on December 19, 2025.

 Reception

-By February 2022, the manga had over 14 million copies in circulation.
-By June 2024, it had over 15 million copies in circulation.
+By April 2026, the manga had over 16 million copies in circulation.
 The manga placed first in Rakuten Kobo's second E-book Award in the "Long Seller Comic" category in 2024.